Automatic Proxy Injection

 Linkerd automatically adds the data plane proxy to pods when the

-linkerd.io/inject: enabled annotation is present on a namespace, deployment,
+linkerd.io/inject: enabled annotation is present on a namespace or any

-or pod.
-This is known as “proxy injection”.
+workloads such as deployments or pods, This is known as “proxy injection”.

 Proxy injection is implemented as a Kubernetes admission